 On one such full moon night, the queen with her train walked to the temple to offer to the god her prayers and to receive from him a blissful life for her king.
 On these nights, her routine was simple: bathe in the pool, walk inside the cave, offer the prayers, and return.

-But fate intervenes in curious ways.
+Our grandmothers tell us that fate intervenes in curious ways.
 The queen, upon reaching the pool, unwrapped herself of her garment and took to the water.
 The moon saw it.
 Perhaps the deer also saw it.
 So did her maids, who not only saw their queen descend steadily into the depths but also the uneasy silence that followed soon upon the surface of the water.
 They knew something had gone wrong, but when they went to retrieve their mistress from the fluid hold of current, the cunning waters defeated them all.
-When the queen did surface, she was but a body.
+When the queen did surface, she was but a body, her soul missing.

 The maids cried and wept, but nothing could bring the queen back to life.
 So they held her up together and started walking back to the fort, their eyes red and swollen, their tears no longer wet.
-The watchguard on the tower knew from the silence of their arrival that he was looking at a tragedy approaching the gate.
+The guard on the tower sensed from the silence of their arrival a tragedy approaching the gate.
 At the same time, the king saw from the window the quiet procession and rushed outside only to have his fearful heart broken.
-As he heard the nasty unfolding of events from the maids, he was filled with rage for Shiva, who, despite his godly might, was unable to save the queen.
+As he heard the unfolding of events, he was filled with rage for Shiva, who, despite his godly might, was unable to save the queen.

 Angry at the failure of his god and crushed by the death of his wife, the king ordered his men the very next day to march to the cave and fill the entire cavity with sand.
 As he took to despair in the days that followed, the romantic emperor at Agra also died, holding from the fort the view of the Taj.